Cyber Awareness - COVID-19

 SDSU IT Security Office would like to remind our community to remain vigilant for scams related to coronavirus 2019 (COVID-19).
 Cybercriminals will likely use COVID-19 pandemic to spread scams.
 They may send phishing emails with malicious attachments or links to fraudulent websites to trick victims into revealing sensitive information or donating to fraudulent charities or causes.
 Exercise caution in handling any email with a COVID-19-related subject line, attachment, or hyperlink, and be wary of social media pleas, texts, or calls related to COVID-19.

 Current scams to beware of include the following:

 - COVID-19 MalSpam Campaigns - Malicious spam (malspam) campaigns distributing disk image files infected with malware targeting U.S. government agencies and manufacturing companies in South Korea.
 The phishing emails use subject lines related to COVID-19.
-An example of an email containing this malware is provided here.
+An example of an email containing this malware.